Shopping Links

 Somewhere in the distant future, the mysterious Sol Bianca and its crew of five (female, of course) space pirates ply their trade on the space lanes.
 There's Janny, the violent one, Feb, their drunken leader, April, idealistic and vengeful, May, who even though she's still a child tools around in a missile-packin' mech, and June, the ship's resident technical genius.

-Things get interesting for them when, along with some loot, they pick up a young stowaway, Rim Delapaz.
+Things get interesting when, along with some loot, they pick up a young stowaway, Rim Delapaz.
 As it turns out, the boy is trying to get to Uno, his homeworld, now occupied by the forces of Batros, the despotic dictator of the nearby planet Tres.
-These war-torn, backwater planets wouldn't be of much interest to the crew of the Sol Bianca, except for the fact that Rim also happens to know of a treasure held somewhere on Tres, the Golden Box--rumored to hold all the knowledge in the universe and God-like power.
-This is too much for these pirates to overlook, and so off they go for lots of action...
+These war-torn, backwater planets wouldn't be of much interest to the crew of the Sol Bianca, except for the fact that Rim also happens to know of a treasure held somewhere on Tres, the Gnosis, aka the Golden Box--rumored to hold all the knowledge in the universe and God-like power.
+This is too much temptation for these pirates to overlook.

 The storyline is almost non-existent: You've got some space pirates, they help out a kid, they blow up the bad guys.
 That much is definite.
-But one amusing thing about the plot is that the good guys really weren't all that bright, and even the bad guy was just a two-bit dictator on a backwater planet.
-Instead of using a variety of clever plans to outsmart a vastly superior enemy, the five women's general strategy was to just walk into a situation and assume either their physical prowess or really impressive hardware would get them out of it (which seemed effective enough).
-Fans of more intelligent action movies will probably be annoyed by this, and even I was a tad put off by some of the extreme moments of good-guy-supremacy, but at least the story wasn't really unrealistic--it's just that nobody was very clever.
-(Actually, I sort of enjoyed the under-preparedness of the Sol Bianca's crew.)
+Amusingly, the good guys really aren't all that bright, and even the bad guy is just a two-bit dictator on a backwater planet.
+Instead of using clever plans to outsmart a superior enemy, the five women's general strategy is to just strut into a situation and assume either their physical prowess or really impressive hardware will get them out of it (which seems effective enough).
+It'll probably annoy fans of more intelligent action movies, and even I was a tad put off by some of the extreme moments of good-guy-supremacy, but I enjoyed the under-preparedness of the Sol Bianca's crew and the fact that nobody is very clever.

-Still, a functional if a bit dim-witted plot isn't enough to win Sol Bianca any awards (which it has done), or what made it memorable.
+Still, a functional if dim-witted plot isn't enough to win Sol Bianca any awards (which it has), or what makes it memorable.
 What does stand out (and most likely the reason it was so popular in its time) is the action.
 It's not the fastest or most gripping action I've ever seen, but it's creative and a lot of fun.
-There's a great airborne chase, plenty of gunfights (with pistols that may look small but pack enough of a wallop for a bazooka), a couple of slick space battles, and my personal all-time second-favorite anime weapon (for my favorite, see Project A-ko): a laser sniper rifle with enough range to pick people off from orbit (which is exactly what Feb does with it).
-When it gets going, the action is so much fun, you'll probably wish there was more of it--my only real complaint is that the whole thing was over too quickly, but you can't have everything.Screenshot from Sol Bianca
+There's a great airborne chase, plenty of gunfights (with archaic-looking pistols that pack enough wallop for a bazooka), a couple of slick space battles, and my personal all-time-second-favorite anime weapon1: a laser sniper rifle with enough range to pick people off from orbit (which is exactly what Feb does with it).
+When Sol Bianca gets rolling, the action is so much fun, you'll probably wish there was more of it--my only real complaint is that the whole thing is over too quickly.

-In all, it may not be exquisite cinema, and it's not even the greatest action flick you'll ever see, but Sol Bianca has its charms: plenty of action, cool technology, very unusual character designs, and even characters that feel a little deeper than the archetypes they're based on.
-And, if nothing else, Sol Bianca is fun.
+In all, it may not be exquisite cinema, and it's not even a best-in-class action flick, but Sol Bianca has its charms: plenty of action, cool technology, unusual character designs, and characters that feel a little more nuanced than the archetypes they're based on.
+And, if nothing else, it's lots of fun.

 Related Recommendations